IgnisPK/HR_PowerBI_Dashboard/README.md

 ## Notes

-This is a portfolio project, so the main goal was practice: report structure, visual choices, DAX, grouping logic and presenting HR data in a clearer way.

-I’m still improving my Power BI skills, so feedback is welcome.
+This project is part of my Power BI portfolio and was created to practice building a complete dashboard from an HR dataset.

+My focus was on report structure, clear visual choices, DAX calculations, grouped categories, and making the data easier to compare across employee groups.

+Feedback is welcome.